 Rocky Mountain overall 14/20

-Melaleuca is one of the oldest MLMs out there and started in 1985.
+Melaleuca started in 1985.
 They have a lot of different products from weight loss to windex to essential oils.
 Instead of trying to be the best in one category, Melaleuca ends up being OK in lots of categories.
 They sell Essential Oils under the brand Pure Essential Oils.
-Weirdly, Melaleuca is an MLM but doesn’t admit to being one.
-Their prices are high, they require you to join the MLM to purchase, require you to set up an autoship subscription to purchase.
+Weirdly, Melaleuca says they are a “shop club” but and have to login and become a member.
+Their prices are high, and they require you to be a member to purchase.

 Quality: ★★★☆☆.
 Melaleuca oils are good quality.
 But Melaleuca doesn’t share the GCMS reports of their oils on their website.

 Ease of Ordering/Gimmicks: ★★☆☆☆.
-The require you to join the MLM and require you to set up an autoship subscription to purchase.
+The require you to join and have benefits for subscribing which just makes getting the best price complicated.
 Their selection is limited.
-They force you to buy $50 a month of things that you may not need just to fill the quota.
+They want you to buy $50 a month of things that you may not need just to fill the quota.

 Education: ★★★☆☆.
 They have limited information on their website about EO usage and blends.